Our Credentialing Process

 - Test your knowledge with studISCope from (ISC)², an actual simulation of the exam situation you will face for your certification. studISCope serves as an indispensable analytical study tool and personalized study planner.

-- Take an Official (ISC)² CBK Review Seminar.
-These in-classroom seminars help you review and refresh your knowledge of information security.
+- Take an Official (ISC)² CBK Training Seminar.
+These in-classroom seminars and online seminars help you review and refresh your knowledge of information security.
 Conducted by (ISC)² Authorized Instructors, each of whom is up-to-date on the latest information security-related developments and is an expert in credential-specific domains.
 Or, sign up for (ISC)²’s Live OnLine course, available over the Internet in real-time – a convenient way to take advantage of our proven review seminars from your laptop or desktop anywhere in the world.

 3. Schedule the CBT Exam